 2. Remove the Covering from the Ignition System

 After getting hold of the wire, you need to remove any kind of covering over your ignition system so that you can access the socket/cap underneath.

 Usually, speakers come with some kind of covering so make sure that you pull it off before proceeding forward with hotwiring steps.

-After you remove the ignition cover, you need to look for the location of the ignition system.
-If you are unable to find it, look for its location in the manual of your bike.
-If still, you cannot locate it, then you can conduct an online search with your bike model and surely you will come across videos that cover the ignition system.
+After you remove the ignition cover, you need to look for the location of the ignition wiring system.
+If you are unable to find the ignition wiring system, look for its location in the manual of your bike.
+If still, you cannot locate it, then you can conduct an online search with your bike model and surely you will come across videos that cover the ignition wiring system.

 When you find your ignition system, start looking for the socket/cap.